vikash32/kubernetes-learning/RBAC/README.md

 # Provide user access to kubernetes cluster.

 We are going to use authentication/authorization on kubernetes cluster through certificate using openssl, We can create certificate for user specific and assign that user to specific group.
-For example: Use "CN" as user name and "O" as group.
+For example: "/CN" as user name and "/O" as group.
 So, in this case username is "devuser" and the group is "readonly".

+Task: we create a user "devuser" and create a group "readonly".
+Then create a clusterrole for this group "readonly" to have only get/list/watch access on all the resources.
+And finally we map these clusterrole with our readonly group.

 These are the steps we are going to execute to provide a user say "devuser" of access get/list/watch of all the resources.
 ### Step1. : Create Private Key "devuser.key" and then create certifiate signing request file "devuser.csr"